 Retrograde ejaculation – Retrograde ejaculation is a disorder where semen doesn’t come out of the penis during ejaculation.
 Instead, it enters the bladder.
-This can be caused by diabetes, medications and bladder surgery.
+This can be caused by diabetes, medications, and bladder surgery.

 Lifestyle or environmental factors – Excessive exercise, drug use, and other factors can affect fertility.

-Diagnosing Male Fertility
+How Is Male Fertility Diagnosed?